A Story of Generosity In Unlikely Circumstances

 It seems to me that the themes of hospitality and generosity are very much linked.
 Because generosity isn’t just kindness, it’s above and beyond that.
 It’s more.
 It’s extra.
 And hospitality isn’t just meeting your guests’ needs, it’s making them feel welcome, giving them your best, getting out the fancy crockery.
 And clearly, to Jesus, who those guests are, requires thought and attention too.
 Jesus tells us not just to invite our friends and family but to think of those who don’t normally get invited.
 Just like the Pashtun tribe, hospitality is for everyone, even your enemies.

 At the Lord’s Table, and by that I’m specifically talking about the altar when we receive communion, we are told we are all welcome.
 And this welcome isn’t merely about extending hospitality to strangers.
 What’s special about God’s invitation to His Table is that we’ve done nothing to deserve it, and can never do anything to deserve it.
 We acknowledge that we are the poor, the lame, the blind, the ones with complicated lives full of mistakes that Jesus is making right.
-Everybody is welcome to dine at the table of the Lord.
+Everybody is welcome to dine with Christ.
 His generosity extends to all of us because Jesus died for our sake, the ultimate gift.

 Categories: Sermon Material